Hedgemon Lewis: Fighting for the world title

 Embarking on a succession of impressive wins, Lewis improved his record to 40-3.
 In December 1971, Lewis took on Cuban fighter Jose Napoles for the WBC and WBA World Welterweight titles.
 The bout was tightly contested, with Lewis pushing the world champion for the full 15 rounds.
 The decision went to Napoles, but all 3 judges scorecards registered a very close fight.
 Still at a relatively young age of 25, Lewis returned to winning ways, racking up 11 straight wins on the bounce.
 This included a doubleheader against former world champion Billy Backus.

 Lewis traveled to Syracuse, New York, the home town of Backus, for the first bout in June 1972.
 In what turned out to be one of the fights of the year, Lewis dropped his rival in round 4 on his way to a decision victory.
 In the rematch, later on, that year, Lewis would once again claim victory.
 In defeating Backus, Lewis picked up the New York version of the World Welterweight title.
 He also gained the admiration of the New York boxing scene.
 Continuing on with varying degrees of success, Lewis would fight twice more for the world title, including a rematch against Jose Napoles, without success.
 Hedgemon Lewis retired in 1976 at the age of 30.
 His final career record read 53-7-2.
 Lewis was inducted into the California Boxing Hall of Fame in 2006.

 Post professional boxing career

 Not yet finished with the sport, Lewis became a noted coach and cornerman in the world of boxing.
 He worked the corners with legendary figures such as Eddie Futch, Thell Torrence and Freddy Roach.
 He would play a key role as part of Futch’s camp in the epic ‘Thriller in Manila’ fight.
 Lewis trained fighters until his death.
 Outside of boxing, he also achieved success in the Los Angeles real estate market.
 Lewis also appeared as a craps gambler in the Ryan O'Neal 1985 movie, Fever Pitch.

-He died on March 31, 2020 at the age of 74.
+He died on March 31, 2020, at the age of 74, of COVID-19 on top of other health issues.